240 Parsons Avenue

 Health also passed relevant City Health Code on February 21, 2017.

-Do you sell tobacco products, including paraphernalia and vaporizing devices?
-Find all the information you need to learn about the new Tobacco 21 law here.
+Do you sell tobacco products, paraphernalia and vaporizing devices?
+Find all the information you need to learn about the Tobacco 21 law here.
 Know what is restricted to those under 21, download the signage, and become familiar with enforcement.